-Preparing the shared components
+Preparing the shared component

-Quality-time has two components that only contain shared code.
-The shared data model is used by all Python components.
-The code in the shared server code component is used by the external and internal servers.
+Quality-time has one component that only contains shared code.
+The shared code is used by all Python components.

-To create a virtual environment for the shared components and install the dependencies run the following:
+To create a virtual environment for the shared component and install the dependencies run the following:

 '''

-cd components/shared_data_model # or components/shared_server_code
+cd components/shared_code

 python3 -m venv venv

 . venv/bin/activate # on Windows: venv\Scripts\activate

 ci/pip-install.sh

 '''